 Have you ever tried olive leaf tea?
 It sounds quite unusual, doesn’t it?
 I actually had a chance to try it out and I totally love it.
-It has a pleasant taste, does not taste bitter and it’s a great green tea alternative as it doesn’t contain caffeine but it’s still high in antioxidants.
+It has a pleasant taste, does not taste bitter and it’s a great green tea alternative as it doesn’t contain caffeine but it’s still high in antioxidants and has plenty of health benefits.

 If you love herbal teas you will love olive leaf tea.